JohnnyQQQQ/angular-seed-material2/README.md

 ## Deviations from the based seed project
 - angular/material2

-> current material version - 2.0.0-beta.2
+> current material version - 2.0.0-beta.3

 ## This repo is intended to guide you through the addition of material2 on top of your angular-seed fork
 - Please don't make project forks of this repo unless it's for contribution ( build ontop of the official seed )
 - Outside of the guide walking you through adding material, I will be adding other components as they land in Material

-**NOTE :** material2 is as alpha as it gets, there will be hacky workarounds to make things work.
-This is not in a state where I would build something with it yet.
+**NOTE :** material2 is as beta as it gets, there will be hacky workarounds to make things work.

 # Introduction